NCPR/diviner-archive-plugin/README.md

 # Diviner Archive

-Tools for an archive in Wordpress based on https://github.com/sbarry50/wordpress-starter-plugin, an object-oriented foundation with a modern file architecture, standards and build tools for crafting high-quality WordPress Plugins.
+Tools for building an archive in Wordpress based on https://github.com/sbarry50/wordpress-starter-plugin, an object-oriented foundation with a modern file architecture, standards and build tools for crafting high-quality WordPress Plugins.

 ## Features